 The State Park

 of distant New Mexico.
 The rocks here have various different strata in shades of red, white and grey, and are topped by a band of black lava, each layer having eroded in different ways.
-Hagen Canyon has a short trail though visitors are encouraged to walk anywhere.
-Overall, Red Rock Canyon State Park is interesting but quite small so unless camping, a couple of hours spent exploring is probably enough - maybe less in summer as temperatures can be quite extreme.
-The best time is during the spring wildflower season.
+The northern reaches of Hagen Canyon are crossed by an easy, one mile, partial loop trail though visitors are encouraged to walk anywhere; some of the most photogenic formations are beyond the path towards the upper end of the drainage, to the southwest.

 There are three main access points into the larger, eastern section of the park: at Iron Canyon